Learn more about our gender reassignment surgery service.

 How long is the wait for gender reassignment surgery?

-Individual patient waits vary according to the needs of the patient – for example, some patients need some months of electrolysis treatment before they are ready for surgery.
-Currently the average wait for the surgery is 44.7 weeks.
+Individual patient waits vary according to the needs of the patient – for example, some need months of electrolysis treatment before they are ready for surgery.
+Once a patient is ready, they will be given a date within two to three months to have their surgery.
+Initial outpatient consultations are normally within two months of referral.

 What is the 18-week referral to treatment target and does it apply to this procedure?